Medical device companies facilitate the lives of doctors and patients by providing cutting-edge technology solutions.

 That being said, in order to be long-term global leaders in the space, medical device companies must adopt new technology and innovation to their portfolios.
 Familiar names in the space tend to be go-to investment options.
 As of 2019, some of the top companies by revenue in the medical device industry were Medtronic (NYSE:MDT) at US$29.9 billion, Johnson & Johnson-owned (NYSE:JNJ) DePuy Synthes at US$27 billion and Thermo Fisher Scientific (NYSE:TMO) at US$24.4 billion.

 Technologies disrupting medical products as of 2019 include smart inhalers, robotic surgery, wireless brain sensors, 3D printing, artificial organs and health wearables.

 Medical device companies: Future outlook

 Data from a research report from Technavio estimates that the global medical device market will experience growth of roughly US$120 billion from 2018 to 2022, increasing at a compound annual growth rate of over 5 percent.

 According to the report, factors behind this growth include an increase in diseases together with a growing aging population.
 Notably, chronic diseases, including cardiovascular, neurological, orthopedic and respiratory conditions, continue to require the development of medical equipment and devices for diagnosis and treatment.

 Other market trends that are projected to have an impact on the growth of the medical device industry are mergers and acquisitions, an increase in innovative technologies and the entry of emerging markets such as China, India and Saudi Arabia.

 Investors will surely be watching the industry with a sharp eye to see how new solutions continue to shape this exciting market.

 This is an updated version of an article first published on the Investing News Network in 2017.

-Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Jocelyn Aspa hold no direct investment interest in any company mentioned in this article.